 Thankfully is is possible to buy bikinis as separates these days so you can mix and match accordingly.
 Figleaves.com have a fabulous bikini bar on their website where you can combine any number of tops with bottoms.
 Give it a try, its a lot of fun regardless of whether you order anything or not!

-The one-piece had a huge revival last year with glamorous fashionistas sporting all manner of fanciful designs.
+The one-piece has had a huge revival over the last few years with glamorous fashionistas sporting all manner of fanciful designs.
 Cut-outs may look great on a slim, toned figured gal but imagine those complicated tan lines?!
 If you are at all body conscious I would avoid a cut-out one piece.

 Ruching is fantastic at disguising flabby bits and patterns can confuse the eye.
 It is really important however that you choose the right pattern for you, otherwise you can make yourself look bigger.
 A small, delicate print on a big belly will make your belly look bigger.
 Either keep the fabric plain or look for a larger print.